GFZ/arosics/docs/usage/input_data_requirements.rst

 .. attention::

-    Please try avoid any spatial resampling of the input images before running AROSICS.
+    Please try to avoid any spatial resampling of the input images before running AROSICS.
 It might affect the accuracy of the computed misregistration.